thorpej/sot8/README.md

 The Bates CPU hard-codes the B-operand of the ALU to either 0 or _Rb_.
 This is largely because the opcode doesn't have room for both the ALU function **and** 2 registers.
 However, Bates baked this into the hardware;
-_Rb_ has a back-door input intot he ALU.
+_Rb_ has a back-door input into the ALU.
 I don't like this approach for a couple of reasons:

 1. It makes the _Rb_ register different from all of the other General Purpose